-- If you have a 'None of these' option, you will need to code this response as 0 or set Missing Values to Exclude from analyses for the relevant variables in your data set.
+- If you have a 'None of these' option, you will need to code this response as 0 or set Missing data to Exclude from analyses for the relevant variables in your data set.
 See Variable Sets for how to confirm and modify your data.

 - If you have a dual-response 'none' design, the variables with the dual-response 'none' data must be a Binary - Multi variable set and Count This Value must be selected for the category which indicates that the respondent would purchase their selected choice in Properties > DATA VALUES > Select categories.
 You will additionally need to select the corresponding 'Yes/No' questions in the Dual-response 'none' choice field.

 - Note that if your conjoint data comes from Alchemer, you will need to first add both the conjoint and respondent data files as data sets and go to Anything > Advanced Analysis > Convert Alchemer (Survey Gizmo) Conjoint Data for Analysis.
 Displayr will then add the appropriate questions containing the choices and the design version in the respondent data set.

 - Instead of using respondent data, there is also an option to use simulated data by changing the Data source setting to Simulated choices from priors.
 See this blog post for more information on using simulated data.